 You’re never too old to learn new things and everyone who works behind the counter has mastered our coffee machine and our till, and has also taken a basic food hygiene course.
 Those who are busy during shop hours, or prefer to help in other ways, offer their services for free in ways such as marketing, keeping our window boxes and café vases freshly maintained, organising fundraising activities, taking a role on the shop committee, or even cooking winter soups for the café.

-This year (2019) is our third year producing a Chiddingly Calendar featuring stunning photos taken in and around the village and environs by local photographers, both amateur and professional, with all proceeds helping our community shop & cafe stay afloat.
+2020 will be our fourth year producing a Chiddingly Calendar, featuring stunning photos taken in and around the village and environs by local photographers, both amateur and professional, with all proceeds helping our wonderful community shop & cafe stay afloat.